jfc3/10kapart/ReadMe.md

 # John F Croston III Ate Here - Release Notes

 * John F Croston III Ate Here - 10K Apart Entry
-* Release Number:  v.0.3.0
+* Release Number:  v.0.3.1
 * Release Date: 09-27-2016

 ## Overview
 The project you are looking at are restauarants [John F Croston III](http://jfciii.com) - ([@jfc3](https://twitter.com/jfc3)) had etean at and his [10K Apart](https://a-k-apart.com/) entry.
-The website allows people to select a city, state, or nearby location and see what restauarants I recommend in that city or location.
+The website allows people to select a city, state, or nearby location and see what restauarants I recommend in that location.

 When I started this project, I had been thinking about a more involved version of this application that a person could keep track of all the places they wanted to eat when they travel.
-More of a personal recommendation or lsit of palces to eat.
+More of a personal recommendation or list of places to eat.
 So this was a way to try a few ideas out and make it quick and easy to display restaurant information, along with being only 10 Kb.

 This project uses hand-coded JSON files of cities, states, and nearby locations, which currently are the following: